 The first night my foster mom slept on the sofa and I was in my crate right next to her.
 I cried and she kept trying to comfort me as this was all new to me.
 I was okay after that.

 The first couple days were the weekend and foster mom was home all day.
-She said I need to learn not to run around in circles and jump all over the place when it was time to eat.
+She said I needed to learn not to run around in circles and jump all over the place when it was time to eat.
 I already knew how to sit so she showed me where to sit and told me to wait.
 She would put her hand on my chest to hold me back.
 Once I looked away from my food bowl and at her she would say okay and let me eat.
 She said I was super smart cause I learned this so fast.
 Then she taught me to not be grabby when getting treats.
 Again, I had to sit and she would say “easy”.
 If I tried to grab the treat she would pull her hand away.
 She kept doing this until I took treats gently from her fingers.

 I hadn’t learned to do “my business” outside all the time so both foster mom and dad worked with getting me on a schedule.
 Basically I needed to follow my foster sister Madison and do what she did.